Is September a good month to visit Prague?

 What to pack for your visit

-Apart from the general packing advice make sure that you have warmer shoes and second layer (light or mid light jacket).
+Apart from my general packing advice make sure that you have warmer shoes and second layer (light or mid light jacket) with you.

-I also pack short sleeve T-shirt as sometimes during the day it can get hot very hot.
+I also pack short sleeve T-shirt as sometimes during the day it can get very hot.
+Often (especially if you are travelling at the beginning of September) it’s warm enough to wear summer dress or light linen shirts, trousers or skirts.

 Important dates